VISOPS-Team/Timestamps-Checker/README.md

 ## Requirements
 1. Python 3.x: Ensure Python is installed and available in your system's PATH.
 2. Dependencies:
     * os
     * csv
+3. Folder Structure:
+    * Ensure you have the rinex and rtk folders in your working directory.
-3. converted folders should be in rinex and rtk folders
+    * The converted folders should be inside the rinex and rtk folders.
+## Installation
+1. Clone or Download the Repository
+2. Ensure Python is installed:
+     ''python --version